Multidimensional Stable Driven McKean-Vlasov SDEs with Distributional Interaction Kernel: Critical Thresholds and

-We would also like to mention that after a presentation of X. Zhang at the online seminar ``Non-local operators, probability and singularities", \textcolor{black}{a few days prior to this preprint}, we realized that he together with Z. Hao and M. R\"ockner had a paper in preparation with related results, see \cite{hao:rock:zhan:23}.
+We would also like to mention that after a presentation of X. Zhang at the online seminar ``Non-local operators, probability and singularities'', \textcolor{black}{a few days prior the {original} preprint of this work {w}as released}, we realized that he together with Z. Hao and M. R\"ockner had a paper in preparation with related results, see \cite{hao:rock:zhan:23}.
 We exchanged the current versions of our works and can now specify some differences between them.
 In \cite{hao:rock:zhan:23}, the authors address the (wider) kinetic setting for stable driven McKean-Vlasov SDEs.
 The approaches to derive and quantify regularization effects are yet rather different, multi-scale Littlewood-Paley analysis in \cite{hao:rock:zhan:23} whereas we focus on global duality techniques for Besov spaces.
 Eventually, we try to mainly relate our approach to the probabilistic literature/results on those equations and to the extensions we can provide.
 The paper \cite{hao:rock:zhan:23} is more connected to PDE results.